enpitsulin

 Todo Module#

 Next, we create a todo.rs module and establish a Todo struct as the type for database rows for future use.
-Here, we use pub because we may need to access these properties in main.
+Here, we use pub because we might access these properties in main.

 pub struct Todo {